SteeltoeOSS/Documentation/docs/configuration/configuration-hostedextensions.md

 # Hosting Extensions

 Many cloud hosting providers, including Pivotal Cloud Foundry, dynamically provide port numbers at runtime.
-For ASP.NET Core applications, Steeltoe provides an extension method for `IWebHostBuilder` named `UseCloudFoundryHosting` that will automatically use the environment variable `PORT` (when present) to set the address the application is listening on.
+For ASP.NET Core applications, Steeltoe provides an extension method for both `IWebHostBuilder` and `IHostBuilder` named `UseCloudFoundryHosting` that will automatically use the environment variable `PORT` (when present) to set the address the application is listening on.
 This sample illustrates basic usage:

 ```csharp
         public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>